5. Be fair to the people you’re seeing outside the relationship.

 Can I be honest with you for a moment?
 (Because everything I wrote before this sentence was a series of CRAFTY LIES, PRANKED YA, LIKING SEX IS ACTUALLY BAD!)
 Even though I’m comfortable with the way I choose to live my life, this is probably the most nervous I’ve ever been about writing something for Rookie, because there is still a giant stigma attached to being a youngish female person who is not willing to conceal the fact that she likes sex and all its related behavioral trappings.

-The criticism often comes in the form of slut-shaming, which sounds like “How could you do that to him/her?” or “If you really loved each other, you’d be faithful,” or the more concise “Don’t you feel like a slut?” which I almost admire for its frankness, except I really don’t at all.
-The implication behind all these comments is common among friends of the patriarchy: It’s “natural” if men want to sleep around, but when (young) women do, it’s seen as self-serving and immoral.
+The criticism often comes in the form of slut-shaming, which sounds like: “How could you do that to him/her?” or “If you really loved each other, you’d be faithful,” or the more concise “Don’t you feel like a slut?” which I almost admire for its frankness, except I really don’t at all.
+The implication behind all these comments is that it’s “natural” if men want to sleep around, but when (young) women do, it’s seen as self-serving and immoral.
 And you know what?
 I would like to politely invite such naysayers to go suck an egg, as long as we’re in the business of telling people what they can and can’t put their mouths on.
 Even if you find the idea of opening your own relationship abhorrent, it’s shitty manners to treat those who choose non-monogamy for themselves like they’re BAD or WRONG—both of which I can totally be at times, but never for this reason.

 The key to maintaining a healthy outlook about non-monogamy is not letting other people’s dumb attitudes about it impact your mindset, so I mostly deal with the aforementioned situations by not worrying about them too much.
 They’re so far from the reality of my life that I don’t feel the need to explain myself—why bother clearing my name of some made-up wrongdoing I don’t even believe in?
 It’s the same as if someone came up to me and said, “How dare you steal the president’s most beloved gold-plated Furby doll from the White House!”
 It’s like, (a) that’s not a real thing, and (b) even if it were, I didn’t.
 Whoa, I just realized that that nonsense-scenario is actually a totally solid analogy for this whole conceit: The president is a primary partner, the golden Furby is my vag, and the White House is the patriarchy’s insistence that I live chastely instead of expressing my desires in a way that makes me happy.
 Excuse me while I go write 12 scholarly feminist texts based on this premise.
 Maybe I am an academic sex hottie after all?